lrytz/soma/README.md

 The [three.js examples page](http://stemkoski.github.io/Three.js/) by
 [Lee Stemkoski](http://home.adelphi.edu/~stemkoski/) was tremendously helpful.
-The code for zooming and rotating the camera was directly translated to dart from his examples.
+The code for zooming and rotating the camera was directly translated to Dart from his examples.